Best Theme Parks Around the World for All Ages

 The Result: For the price of a 2-day pass in London or Paris, they received 3 days of park access, including a "Fairytale Forest" for the kids and world-class "Symbolica" dark rides for the adults.
 The total cost was 25% less than a similar Disney-level experience, with significantly shorter queues.

-Comparative Overview of Global Leaders
+Global Leaders Overview

 Feature Walt Disney World (USA) Europa-Park (Germany) Tokyo DisneySea (Japan)